NI240SX/UCGT/README - Geometry Editor.md

 If you have existing projects which use CTK, you can convert their configuration file.
 Be sure to check them afterwards to indicate all missing information.

 Decompiling and compiling models from other files, such as map stream, is possible as of 1.2.0.
 Create a folder to dump editable 3d models to using `dump`, and put them back in the existing file using `replace` !
 Note : for map models, you'll need to include the STREAML8R_MW2.BUN file as destination and the L8R_MW2.BUN file as blocks definition, or the game will crash looking for data that will be in a different place.
 Other note : you can't add NEW models since the replacement process checks for the file name, however you can add new meshes to existing models but these will probably not get loaded at all.
-Some compile settings planned for cars will not be usable or may cause unwanted behavior.
+Some compiling settings planned for cars will not be usable or may cause unwanted behavior.

 ### Arguments
 If you run the program with arguments, it'll try to parse them as a valid command, execute it and close afterwards, without ever waiting for user input.
 Combined with a batch file, this allows you to setup one-click compiling, for instance, or take advantage of the batch syntax to e.g. recompile every Geometry in a folder.